-- STACK IT: Place shrub, brush and limb clippings in a neat pile, loose on the ground, to be collected.
+STACK IT: Place shrub, brush and limb clippings in a neat pile, loose on the ground, to be collected.
 Grass, leaves and other loose yard waste must be placed in your own metal or plastic trash container, no larger than 32 gallons.
 Filled cans should weigh no more than 50 lbs.
 Stumps, limbs or logs larger than 6 feet in length or 6 inches in diameter will not be collected.

-If you contract a project, please arrange to have the contractor dispose of the remains.
+If you hire a contractor to cut a tree or trim limbs, please arrange to have the contractor dispose of the remains.